CBCutGitHub/ProTectMe-Random-Secure-Password-Generator/README.md

 This application automatically generates a random secure password based on user's selection of how many characters the password will be and which type of characters they want to include in creating their password.

 Required criteria for user input or selection are:
-  *Must be 8 or more characters in length
-  *Must select at "least one" of the character types of:
+  *Must be 8 or more characters in length up to maximum 128 *Must select at "least one" of the character types of:
    ** Uppercase characters (A, B, C, D, etc.)
    ** Lowercase characters(a, b, c, d, etc.)